pmoorman/double/content/careers/copywriter.md

 ---
 title: Copywriter (remote)
-salary: €4500 monthly starting salary
+compensation: €4500 monthly starting compensation
 location: Amsterdam or Remote
 typeform_id: QP1iJ8f3
 ---

 Are you a skilled writer with 3+ years of working in marketing, who wants to leave a digital footprint on the landscape of innovative scale-ups?
 That's great because we are a fast-growing digital marketing agency, currently on the lookout for people like you.

-TL;DR: This role has 40 hrs per week + a monthly starting salary of €4500.
+TL;DR: This role has 40 hrs per week + a monthly starting compensation of €4500.
 Mostly writing (emails, ads, website copy) but if you're open to developing more digital growth skills, that's even better.

 Amsterdam serves as a hub for a part of our team but you’re encouraged to travel and work remotely from anywhere.
 We have colleagues in New Zealand, Bali, Portugal.